1095 Forms FAQs

 Q: Are the 1095 forms required to file my taxes?

-Q: My spouse and/or dependent(s) file their own taxes but they are covered under my health insurance.
+Q: My spouse and/or dependent(s) file their own taxes but are covered under my health insurance.
 Will they receive a copy of the 1095-C form?

 A: Only the employee will receive a copy of the Form 1095-C. However, dependents on your health plan who file their own taxes will need a copy for their tax records.
 You may provide a Xerox copy of your form to your dependents; an official reprint is not necessary.